 HOW DOES A DRUG GET DEVELOPED?

-The drug development process can be thought of as a series of stages, and successful drugs must pass through each stage to become available to patients.
+The drug development process can be thought of as a series of stages, and drugs must successfully pass through each stage to become available to patients.
+This treatment has been evaluated, and the program has been discontinued.
+Thus, it is not in the pipeline.

 Link to Stealth Biotherapeutics